seripap/vainglory/README.md

 #### searchUuid(uuid, startTime, endTime, shouldResolve)

-Searches for match on UUID, if shouldResolve is `true`, aggregated data of the inner results will be returned.
+Searches for match on UUID.
+If shouldResolve is `true`, aggregated data of the inner results will be returned.

 __Arguments__
 * `uuid` - UUID of match to search `String`
 * `startTime` - Start time to query `Integer`
 * `endTime` - End time to query `Integer`
+* `shouldResolve` - Resolving inner URLs (defaults true)

 ```javascript
 const uuid = '12345-123';